kanekoshoyu/exchange-collection/README.md

 I currently have no plan of supporting [FIX protocol](https://www.fixtrading.org/what-is-fix) due to limited number of supported exchanges.
 But it is definitely an interesting one to try in the future.

 ## TODO
 - [ ] gather assets
-  - [x] gather initial assets
+  - [x] gather 3 sets of API docs initial assets
-    - [x] gather 3 exchanges in OpenAPI
-    - [x] gather 3 exchanges in AsyncAPI
-  - [ ] gather 10 exchanges for single exchange trading
+  - [ ] gather 10 exchanges to validate the idea
-  - [ ] gather 20 exchanges for cross exchange trading
+  - [ ] gather 100 exchanges to have a competitive trading library
 - [ ] set up CI for codegen model
   - [ ] rust codegen
     - [x] REST (reqwest) client
-    - [ ] WS (tokio-tungstenite) client template
+    - [x] WS (tokio-tungstenite) client template
     - [ ] CI for release on [crates.io](https://crates.io)
   - [ ] python codegen
     - [x] REST client